National conventions for writing telephone numbers: Pakistan

 Telephone numbers in Pakistan have two parts.
-Area codes in Pakistan are from two to five digits long; the smaller the city, the longer the prefix.
+Area codes in Pakistan have from two to five digits; the smaller the city, the longer the prefix.
 All the large cities have two-digit codes.

 Smaller towns have a six digit number.
 Large cities have seven-digit numbers.
 Azad Jammu and Kashmir has five digit numbers.
 On 1 July 2009, telephone numbers in Karachi and Lahore were changed from seven digits to eight digits.
 This was accomplished by adding the digit "9" to the beginning of any phone number that started with a "9" (government and semi-government connections), and adding the digit "3" to any phone numbers that did not start with the number "9".

 It is common to write phone numbers as (0xx) yyyyyyy, where xx is the area code.
 The 0 prefix is for trunk (long-distance) dialing from within the country.
 International callers should dial +92 xx yyyyyyyy.

-All mobile phone codes are four digits long and start with 03xx.
-All mobile numbers are seven digits long, and denote the mobile provider on a nationwide basis and not geographic location.
+All mobile phone codes have four digits, and start with 03xx.
+All mobile numbers have seven digits, and denote the mobile provider on a nationwide basis and not geographic location.
 Thus all Telenor numbers (for example) nationwide carry mobile code 0345 etc.